logicalperson0/alx-low_level_programming/0x0B-malloc_free/README.md

 2. The file str_concat is a function that concatenates two strings

 3. The file alloc_grid is a function that returns a pointer to a 2 dimensional array of integers.

+4. The file free_grid is a function that frees a 2 dimensional grid